AashishKanted/Sales_Forecasting/README.md

 6. The forecasted sum of sales predicted for that period is stored in the ‘forecast_result.xlsx’ file
 7. Go through the comments to understand what works how

+##Results
+Not many parameters were tuned due to time constraints, but sufficiently okay results were obtained because of Prophet's seasonal pattern recogonition.
+A few results can be seen in the colab output graphs shown.

 Feel free to modify, enhance, or adapt this project according to your requirements.
 If you have any questions or suggestions, please feel free to reach out.

 Happy forecasting!